shakeel-faiz/FF/04Apr-15/jpeg.md

 4. **Discrete Cosine Transform (DCT)**

 -   Each 8x8 block undergoes a mathematical operation called the **Discrete Cosine Transform (DCT)**.
 The DCT converts the pixel values into a set of frequencies:
-    -   **Low frequencies** (smooth areas) contain most of the image’s important visual information.
+    -   **Low frequencies** (smooth areas) contain most of the image's important visual information.
     -   **High frequencies** (sharp edges or fine details) contain less important information.
 -   This step helps separate crucial image data from less noticeable details.

 5. **Quantization**

 -   The heart of JPEG compression lies in the **quantization** step.
 This is where the high-frequency data (fine details) is reduced or discarded.
-A **quantization table** is used to round off less significant values more aggressively, resulting in data loss that most viewers won’t notice.
+A **quantization table** is used to round off less significant values more aggressively, resulting in data loss that most viewers won't notice.
 -   The more aggressive the quantization (higher compression), the smaller the file size, but at the cost of more noticeable quality loss.

 6. **Encoding**